lewsid/dinkly-plugin-basic-admin/README.md

 Dinkly Basic Admin Plugin v2.00
 ===============================

-A basic admin featuring user and group management, customizable profiles, and authentication
+A basic admin featuring user and group management, customizable profiles, and authentication for use with the Dinkly framework.

 Features: